 Snow Leopard Ghost of the Mountain by Justin Anderson showcases the elusive species in the high mountains.
 The book also urges us to protect them too.

-October 24th: Read for the Record Day
+October 24th: National Food Day

 October 25th: National Fine Art Appreciation Day

-There are a lot of hands who help bring an art exhibition to life from the artist to the curator.⁣ Learn about all the jobs someone interested in art could hold in this interesting and informative book.⁣
+There are a lot of hands who help bring an art exhibition to life from the artist to the curator.
+Learn about all the jobs someone interested in art could hold in this interesting and informative book.

 Children will learn about art handlers who pack up the art to ready it for shipping, a curator who makes miniature versions of the art to decide where each piece should go in the exhibit, and more people in the art world.
 Check out Making a Great Exhibition by Dora Globus and Rose Blake.